manusant/Katxupa/README.md

 > **Katxupa**, Cape Verde’s national dish, is a flavorful stew consisting of hominy, beans, seasoned meats, and vegetables.
 > Each family has its unique version, leading to delightful variations.
-> One undeniable fact: there is no Cape Verdean who doesn't appreciate Cachupa — whether for breakfast, lunch, dinner, or any time, anywhere.
+> One undeniable fact: there is no Cape Verdean who doesn't appreciate Katxupa ("Cachupa") — whether for breakfast, lunch, dinner, or any time, anywhere.

 ## Why Katxupa
 For starters, the "_K_" in **Katxupa** stands for [Kotlin](https://kotlinlang.org/), which was the primary inspiration for this library.
 Drawing from the